anisanurjanah/my-kirei/README.md

 ## 📌 Description

-My Kirei is a simple e-commerce website built using Laravel with Inertia.js and React, developed as part of an academic project.
-The platform allows users to browse through Kirei food products, manage their cart, and simulate the checkout process and is styled with Tailwind CSS.
-The project also implements basic CRUD functionality for admin-side product management.
+Kirei Sum is a simple e-commerce website developed as a final project, built as a full-stack web application using Laravel, Inertia JS, and React JS for an online ordering system.
+Designed as a Progressive Web App (PWA) for a seamless mobile experience, the platform integrates a product catalog where users can browse and view detailed items, a shopping cart with checkout simulation, and a secure payment process using Midtrans as the payment gateway.
+It also features user authentication, an admin dashboard for managing products through CRUD operations, and utilizes Pusher to send real-time push notifications when new orders are placed, all styled with Tailwind CSS to ensure a smooth experience for both customers and administrators.

 ## ⚙️ Tech Stack